andrei-deeyu/lpa-1/README.md

 ## Issue / Bug ?
 Even a 🐱 App needs love from time to time.
-Please use: [Open an issue](https://github.com/greenido/lpa-1/issues)
+Please use: [Open an issue](https://github.com/greenido/lpa-1/issues) Also check: https://status.firebase.google.com/ just to be on the safe side.

 -----
 ## ToDos